phunanon/Chika/README.md

 `file-r path`: returns blob of whole file contents.
 `file-r path offset`: returns blob of file content between offset bytes and EOF.
 `file-r path offset count`: returns blob of file content between offset and count bytes.
+All return nil upon failure.

 `file-a path content`: appends a blob or item as string to file.
-`file-w path content[ offset]`: writes a blob or item as string to a file, optionally with a byte offset (otherwise its 0).
+`file-w path content[ offset]`: writes a blob or item as string to a file, optionally with a byte offset (otherwise its 0); returns success as boolean.
+Both return success as boolean.
 Note: strings are written without null terminator.

+`file-d path`: deletes file at `path`; returns success as boolean.

 `str` 0 arg: returns empty string.
 `str` N arg: returns concatenation of N arguments as a string.